bunkerity/bunkerweb/README.md

 If there is a value for the queried `key`, it returns a number indicating the remaining TTL of the cached value (in seconds) and no error.
 If the value for `key` has expired but is still in the L2 cache, returned TTL value will be negative.
+The remaining TTL return value will only be `0` if the queried `key` has an indefinite ttl (`ttl=0`).
+Otherwise, this return value may be positive (`key` still valid), or negative (`key` is stale).

-Finally, the third returned value in that case will be the cached value itself, for convenience.
+The third returned value will be the cached value as stored in the L2 cache, if still available.

 This method is useful when you want to determine if a value is cached.
 A value stored in the L2 cache is considered cached regardless of whether or not it is